TimBo93/LLVM-Windows/README.md

 I want to share my experience and precompiled tools with you to reduce the pain with LLVM on Windows.

 Visual Studio has an experimental Clang/LLVM Support but that's a different story.

+Please visit the Wiki-Page for more Informations [Git Wiki](https://github.com/TimBo93/LLVM-Windows/wiki)